linode/docs/docs/guides/tools-reference/tools/modify-file-permissions-with-chmod/index.md

 - **Write** (`w`): User can add, delete, or rename files in a directory - provided the user also has execute permissions.
 - **Execute** (`x`): User can navigate to the directory (such as when using the `cd` command).

-To view permiessions of all files and directories within the workind directory, run `ls -la`.
+To view permissions of all files and directories within the working directory, run `ls -la`.
 The output will be similar to snippet below.
 Directories are differentiated from files by the first bit within the permissions.
 As was covered previously, `d` stands for directory and `-` denotes the item is a file.

 {{< output >}}
 total 12